anayshirolkar/CSE360Project1/README.md

 - **Tools:** Astah (for UML diagrams)

 ## Notes

-- Ensure all repository links and external resources (screencasts, Gantt chart, standup meetings) are accessible.
 - This repository is intended for the CSE360 TP3 submission and includes all source code, documentation, and evidence required for grading.